Aljgutier/docker_flask_vscode/README.md

 # Dockerize Flask and Gunicorn with VSCode <!-- omit from toc -->

-These examples follows the followig tutorial
+These examples follow the followig tutorial

 Analytics Vidya
 https://www.analyticsvidhya.com/blog/2022/08/building-a-simple-flask-app-using-docker-vs-code/